-David faced a financial struggle to become a teacher and was lucky enough to be able to combine university study with a teaching job in a learning support academy.
-He decided to open his own ‘academy’ over a decade ago, when he began uploading maths, physics, and chemistry videos on YouTube, overcoming his initial fear of what people would say.
-He also knew that many families couldn’t afford an academy or private tutor.
+David Calle faced a financial struggle to become a teacher and was lucky enough to be able to combine university study with a teaching job in a learning support academy.
+Concerned about the lack of support for students outside the narrow confines of the classroom, a decade ago he uploaded a maths video to YouTube which quickly caught on.
+He then began uploading maths, physics, and chemistry videos, as he knew that many families couldn’t afford an academy or private tutor to bolster what is available in the traditional classroom.